plops/cl-cpp-generator2/example/154_stm32/article.md

 - 5.44GHz equivalent clock frequency corresponds to 14.1bit resolution for 300kHz PWM signal
   or a 16.5Hz frequency adjustment step at that center frequency

+- delay locked loop divides base frequency (100 ..
+170 MHz) into 32 steps
+  - high resolution available for period, duty-cycle, PWM phase adjustment but not for input capture

+- asynchronous fault protection feature independent of system clock

+- 10 external events and 6 fault signals (typically coming from on-chip comparators)

+- links to DMA, ADC and DAC peripherals

+- one HRTIM contains 5 identical timing units
+- timing unit has 16 bit counter, 4 compare units, 2 capture units

+- repetition counter is decreased on each reset event
+- counter roll-over interrupt can be issued every single, 2nd, ..
+256th PWM period